 It is the larvae that causes the damage to crops.
 Holes can be found on the leaves and the excretions of the larvae can be found on the leaves and whorls.

 As corn develops, the larvae will eat the kernels on the tips of the ears and proceed down the ear, eating the kernels and leaving a trail of residue along the way.
-Using a product such as Safer® Brand Garden Dust with B.T. can eliminate these destructive pests and have your corn as hearty as ever!
+Using Safer® Brand Garden Dust with B.T. can eliminate these destructive pests and have your corn as hearty as ever!